-Turnitin Statement: To ensure the integrity of the academic process, CSU Channel Islands University Nursing Program endorses the importance of academic honesty as defined by the University Catalog and Nursing Student Guidebook.
-Therefore, in an effort to detect and prevent plagiarism, faculty members at CSU Channel Islands may use a tool called Turnitin to compare a student's work with multiple sources.
+Turnitin/Safe Assign Statement: To ensure the integrity of the academic process, CSU Channel Islands University Nursing Program endorses the importance of academic honesty as defined by the University Catalog and Nursing Student Guidebook.
+Therefore, in an effort to detect and prevent plagiarism, faculty members may use a tool called Turnitin or Safe Assign to compare a student's work with multiple sources.
 The tool itself does not determine whether or not a paper has been plagiarized.
 Instead, that judgment must be made by the individual faculty member.